When I first came across Tiger’s Eye, I was instantly captivated.

 3. Clarity and Chatoyancy

-Chatoyancy—the shimmering, reflective effect that gives Tiger’s Eye its signature look—is one of the most important factors in determining the stone’s value.
+Chatoyancy is the shiny, reflective effect that gives Tiger’s Eye its unique look.
+A key factor in deciding the stone’s value.

 Essentially, the more it “winks” at you when you move it, the better.

 Clarity is another important aspect.
-While inclusions (imperfections within the stone) are common, too many can reduce the value, especially if they interfere with the chatoyancy.
+Inclusions are common imperfections in the stone.
+However, too many can lower its value.
+This is especially true if they affect the chatoyancy.

 4. Cut and Shape

-Tiger’s Eye can be found in a variety of forms—from rough, unpolished pieces to intricately carved figurines or polished cabochons for jewelry.
+Tiger’s Eye comes in many forms.
+You can find rough, unpolished pieces, carved figurines, or polished cabochons for jewelry.

 Raw, unpolished stones are generally less expensive than their polished counterparts.